 John Greer is an established exhibiting artist and has been involved in the past 23 years in placing thoughtful work in the public domain.
 He is exhibiting his work since 1967 extensively in Canada, USA, Korea and Europe.
 He taught sculpture for 26 years as full Professor at the Nova Scotia College of Art and Design in Halifax, Nova Scotia.
 In this position his thinking and teaching has shaped and influenced contemporary sculpture and three-dimensional art practice in Canada.

 John Greer is the recipient of numerous awards and grants; in 2009 he received the prestigious Governor General’s Award in Visual Arts in recognition of his lifetime achievement and significant contribution to contemporary Canadian visual art.

 Trades Unions in Ottawa, ON Canada “Standing Together” that has been unveiled by Canadian Prime Minister Justin Trudeau in May 2017.
-“Gathering, 2001”, adjacent to the National Museum in Yongsan Park in Seoul, Korea and “Reflection, 2001”, the memorial to Canadian Aid Workers in Ottawa, Canada.
+“Gathering, 2001”, is adjacent to the National Museum in Yongsan Park in Seoul, Korea and “Reflection, 2001”, is the Memorial to Canadian Aid Workers in Ottawa, ON Canada.
 His work “Origins, 1995” is permanently installed in the Ondaatje courtyard of the Art Gallery of Nova Scotia and he has works in major national and international collections.
 The “Sirens” and “Cradle”, both milestone pieces are located in a private collection in Switzerland, and “Humble Ending” in La Serpara, a sculpture garden North of Rome.